hmy88cc/EnterpriseRAG---AI-Powered-Q-A-System-for-Corporate-Document-Analysis/README_en.md

 ### Use Case 3: Real-time Stock Query

 ```
-User Query: "What is today's stock price of Hangtian Changfeng?"
+User Query: "What is today's stock price of XXXX?"

 System Response:
 - Calls real-time data interface